elpldev/platform-react-challenge/cat-lover/README.md

 - **Axios Mock Adapter**: For mocking API calls in tests

 ## Future Improvements
 - **Responsive design**: Currently, the application is not working perfectly on mobile.
-If I had additional time I would improve that.
+If I had additional time I would improve that using media queries.
 - **CSS Extraction to Variables**: A lot more work could be done on this field, create more variables which then used across the application.
 - **Improving test coverage**: Whilst the current test suite include a couple tests.
 If I had more time I would add more tests for edge cases and integration points.
 - **Improve Performance**: Techniques like lazy loading and pagination could be implemented to ensure only necessary files are being downloaded.